-Fern and Heather are at their BEST in autumn.
-Head out for a family walk on heathland, moors and bogs to see the purple of autumn heather and gold of the fern.
+Fern and Heather may be deleted from the dictionary but are at their BEST in autumn.
+Head out for a family walk on heathland, moors and bogs to see the purple of autumn heather, and gold of the fern.
 Find out about our recommended walks on the Quantocks, Dartmoor, and the Mendips all renowned for their autumn heather and fern.

 Did you know that Heather was used to make brooms – can you make your own using a large stick, heather and string?
 Make brooms as a fun family Autumn activity – a great way to get the kids ‘helping’ with the chores!

 Ivy is often seen as one of the ‘baddies’ of the natural world accused of strangling trees, but actually it doesn’t harm the tree at all, and Ivy supports at least 50 species of wildlife – a definite goody I’d say.

 Those big juicy berries, the nectar and the pollen on the ivy are an essential food source for insects and birds during autumn and winter when there’s not much else about.
 It also provides shelter for insects, birds, bats and other small mammals.
 Insects forage on Ivy before hibernating so autumn is a great time to spot all kinds of beasties.

 Don’t be afraid of anything buzzing around; bees, wasps and hoverflies all visit Ivy for pollen and nectar which are essential before winter sets in.
 If you sit still and watch, they may come close to check out what you are but they won’t harm you.

 Find out more about being a good nature detective here.